fjp/bachelor/README.md

 Both use less memory than my previous implementation which can still be found in planner::cPlanner::AStar() because the used data structures require less memory.
 For example the node struct in Red Blob Games implementation uses less fields (see planner::tSimplifiedNode).
-Regarding the computation time, planner::cPlanner
+Regarding the computation time, planner::cPlannerWiki::AStar() is the fastest implementation preallocated vectors are used instead of a priority queue that needs to be updated in the other implementations.

 ## Changelog